kmy01/postr/docs/production_readme.md

-# FresherNote
+# Postr

-[FresherNote live][heroku] **NB:** This should be a link to your production site
+[Postr live][heroku] **NB:** This should be a link to your production site

 [heroku]: http://www.herokuapp.com

-FresherNote is a full-stack web application inspired by Evernote.
+Postr is a full-stack web application inspired by Evernote.
 It utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Flux architectural framework on the frontend.

 ## Features & Implementation